cunybpl/nycet_pnp/src/content/calculation_methodologies/pump-motors-energy-consumption.md

 ## Introduction

-## Secondary Chilled Water Pump Calculations
+## Pump and Motor Calculations

-### Constant-speed, Constant-volume Pumps Using Motor On/Off Loggers
+### Constant-speed, constant-volume pumps using motor on/off loggers

 This calculation tool is for a constant speed, constant volume system.
 Measured input data include spot measurements for true power and motor operational time per hour, as measured by motor on/off loggers.